g4klx/MMDVMHost/README.md

 POCSAG, and FM on the MMDVM, and D-Star, DMR, and System Fusion on the DVMega.

-On the D-Star side the MMDVMHost interfaces with the ircDDB Gateway, on DMR it can connect to BrandMeister, DMR+, TGIF, HB Link, XLX or [DMRGateway](https://github.com/g4klx/DMRGateway) (to connect to multiple DMR networks at once) on System Fusion it connects to the YSF Gateway to allow access to the FCS and YSF networks.
+On the D-Star side the MMDVMHost interfaces with the ircDDB Gateway, on DMR it connects to the DMR Gateway to allow for connection to multiple DMR networks, on System Fusion it connects to the YSF Gateway to allow access to the FCS and YSF networks.
 On P25 it connects to the P25 Gateway.
 On NXDN it connects to the NXDN Gateway which provides access to the NXDN and NXCore talk groups.
 It uses the DAPNET Gateway to access DAPNET to receive